RobbieHolland/SpecialistVLMs/README.md

 3. Request access to [Meta's Llama 3 model](https://huggingface.co/meta-llama/Meta-Llama-3-8B).
 Then, log into your HuggingFace account using `huggingface-cli login` by providing a READ token (generated in settings).

 4. Run `run/demos/inference.py paths=template`, which will download and run the [HuggingFace](https://huggingface.co/RobbieHolland/RetinaVLM) model (requires GPU for quantization).

-    It will then evaluate it on your images and custom textual queries and instructions
+    The script will then evaluate custom textual queries and instructions on your provided images.

 ## Generating visual-language saliency maps